 Measles/Mumps/Rubella (MMR) vaccine provides excellent protection against these 3 diseases.
 All VUMC faculty/staff must provide proof of immunization or immunity against rubella, and those born on or after 1/1/1957 must provide proof of immunization or immunity against measles and mumps also.
-OHC provides MMR vaccination for VUMC faculty/staff at no charge.
+MMR vaccines are provided at no charge to employees when needed to meet VUMC immunization compliance requirements.
 People with a medical reason for why they cannot take the vaccine can receive a medical deferral from OHC as appropriate.
-MMR Vaccines are provided at no charge to Vanderbilt faculty/staff in multiple locations.
+Vaccines are available at multiple locations:

 - Occupational Health Clinic (OHC) walk-in

 - One Hundred Oaks on Thursdays from 8:00am-11:30am

 Q: I'm pregnant and cannot take the MMR vaccine.
 What should I do?

 A: Notify OHC of your pregnancy along with your estimated delivery date.
 We will temporarily exempt you from the MMR vaccine requirement.
 You will need to receive the vaccine after you deliver unless you can provide proof of immunity or vaccination.